fatwookie/ChangeFont/README.md

 "Segoe UI"="Ubuntu"
 ```
 5. Save this file and merge it.
 6. Reboot Windows.
-You're font should now be changed.
+Your font should now be changed.